Gary Graver: Early life

-Graver was born July 20, 1938 in Portland, Oregon, to Raleigh and Frances Graver.
+Graver was born July 20, 1938, in Portland, Oregon, to Raleigh and Frances Graver.
 His father was a native Oregonian, while his mother was born in Washington state.
 Graver was raised in Portland, where he attended Grant High School.
 As a teenager, he produced and starred in his own radio show, and built a movie theatre in his parents' basement where he showed his own 16 mm films.
 He also acted in stage productions for the Portland Civic Theatre.

-At age twenty, Graver moved to Hollywood to become an actor, and studied acting with Lee J. Cobb.
-He was drafted into the U.S. military in the early 1960s and was assigned to the Navy Combat Camera Group, where he was trained as a professional cameraman while touring in Vietnam, the Philippines, and Japan.
+At age 20, Graver moved to Hollywood to become an actor, and studied acting with Lee J. Cobb and Lucille Ball.
+He was drafted into the U.S. Army in the early 1960s and quickly joined the Navy instead.
+He was assigned to a combat camera group and trained as a professional cameraman while touring in Vietnam, the Philippines, and Japan.

 Career

 Feature films

 After returning to civilian life, Graver began his career in Los Angeles working on documentaries for a year before starting to work on larger budget features.
 Graver wrote and directed his first film, The Embracers, in 1966.
 He would subsequently serve as the cinematographer and editor on the B-films The Mighty Gorga, The Fabulous Bastard from Chicago, and Satan's Sadists (all 1969).

 In 1970, Graver made an unannounced inquiry to Orson Welles, saying he wanted to work with the director.
 Welles told Graver that only one other person had ever called him to say they wanted to work with him—Gregg Toland who, had worked with Welles on Citizen Kane.
+Journalist Josh Karp reported:

-"From that day forward, Orson Welles was the central figure in Gary Graver's life: more important than his wife, his children, his bank account, and his health.
-For the rest of Orson's life (and his own) Graver belonged to the great director."
-Soon after, Welles and Graver started work on the unfinished film The Other Side of the Wind, in addition to other projects Welles had in the works including F for Fake (1973) and Filming Othello (1978).
+Welles and Graver started work on the unfinished film The Other Side of the Wind, in addition to other projects Welles had in the works including F for Fake (1973), which Graver co-shot with French cinematographer François Reichenbach; and Filming Othello (1978).

 Graver's work for Welles was unpaid, and during the shooting of one scene in The Other Side of the Wind, Welles used as a prop his 1941 Oscar that he won as the co-writer of Citizen Kane.
 When shooting was finished, he handed the statuette to Graver saying, "Here, keep this."
 Graver understood this to be a gift in lieu of payment for his work.
 Graver held onto the award for several years until he ran into financial trouble in the 1990s, and in 1994 he sold it for $50,000.
 The purchaser, a company called Bay Holdings, then attempted to sell it at auction through Sotheby's in London.
 When Welles's daughter Beatrice Welles learned of the intended sale, she successfully sued both Graver and the holding company to stop it.
 She eventually took possession of the statuette before attempting to sell it herself, however Christie's withdrew it from auction after the Academy objected to the sale.